dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 - The major banks - always seeking pentesters (no surprises there).
 - CyberCX - have the CyberCX Academy, but this is very competitive.
 I've heard that CyberCX have a great and supportive culture for newbies though, so worth trying.
-- DxC Technologies.
+- DxC Technologies - apparently have a neurodiversity program but I haven't been able to figure out when it opens or how to apply.
 - Australian Signals Directorate / Defence - have regular graduate programs, but can be difficult to navigate the recruitment process.
-- Crowdstrike - remote first culture, so this is no good if you prefer to be in the office.
+- Crowdstrike - remote first culture - no good if you prefer to be in the office.
 They also do not offer a lot of 'entry level' roles.
 - The Big 4 Accounting Firms
 - Paraflare

-If you feel that you are just waving about in the breeze (applying for roles), one piece of advice I was given is to focus on a couple of companies you are interested in, network with people from within the organisation to see how you can stand out in an application.
+If you feel that you are just waving about in the breeze (applying for roles), one piece of advice I was given is to focus on a couple of companies you are interested in, network with people from within the organisation and ask questions, i.e. how you can stand out in an application.